Is the ocarina easy to play?

 The ocarina is easy to play in the sense that:

-- Having a small range with only a small number of notes is easy to think about as a beginner.
+• Having a small number of notes is less to think about as a beginner.

 However, making a sound is not the same thing as sounding musical.

-Music is in some sense a language, and knowledge of an instrument's fingering system is not enough to play interesting music.
-Learning to be expressive with rhythm and pitch comes from listening to good performers, and takes time to develop.
+Music is in some sense a language, and being able to make a sound and understand an instrument's fingering system is not enough to play interesting music.
+There is a lot of knowledge beyond the physicality of an instrument, and expressive playing comes from listening to good performers, and takes time to develop.

 The fact of the matter is that all instruments are challenging in their own ways, and I think that 'Does the ocarina inspire you?' is a more valuable thing to be asking than 'is the ocarina easy to play?'.